Gottlieb Daimler

-Early life and education: 1834–1862
+Early life and education (1834–1862)

-Gottlieb Wilhelm Daimler was the son of a baker named Johannes Däumler (Daimler) and his wife Frederika, from the town of Schorndorf near Stuttgart, Württemberg.
+Gottlieb Wilhelm Daimler was born on 17 March 1834 in the town of Schorndorf near Stuttgart, Kingdom of Württemberg, a federal state of the German Confederation, in what is now Germany.
+His parents were Johannes Däumler (Daimler), a baker, and his wife Frederika.
 By the age of 13 (1847), he had completed six years of primary studies in Lateinschule and became interested in engineering.

 After completing secondary school in 1848, Daimler had trained as a gunsmith under Master Gunsmith Hermann Raithel.
 In 1852 he ended the training with the trade examination.
 He graduated in 1852, passing the craft test with a pair of engraved double-barreled pistols.
 The same year, at eighteen, Daimler decided to take up mechanical engineering, abandoning gunsmithing, and left his hometown.

 Daimler enrolled at Stuttgart's School for Advanced Training in the Industrial Arts, under the tutelage of Ferdinand von Steinbeis.
 Daimler was studious, even taking extra Sunday morning classes.
 In 1853, Daimler, with Steinbeis' assistance, got work at "the factory college", Rollé und Schwilque (R&S) in Grafenstaden, so-called because its manager, Friedrich Messmer, had been an instructor at the University of Karlsruhe.
 Daimler performed well, and when Rollé und Schwilque began making railway locomotives in 1856, Daimler, then 22, was named foreman.

 Instead of staying, Daimler took two years at Stuttgart's Polytechnic Institute to hone his skills, gaining in-depth understanding of steam locomotives, as well as "a profound conviction" steam was destined to be superseded.
 He conceived small, cheap, simple engines for light industrial use, possibly inspired by the newly developed gas engines of that era.

 In 1861, he resigned from R&S, visiting Paris, then went on to England, working with the country's top engineering firms, becoming knowledgeable with machine tools.
-He spent from autumn 1861 to summer 1863 in England, then regarded as "the motherland of technology", at Beyer, Peacock & Company, Manchester.
-Beyer was from Saxony.
+He spent from autumn 1861 to summer 1863 in England, then regarded as "the motherland of technology", at Beyer, Peacock & Company, Manchester, whose partner Beyer was from Saxony.
 While in London, he visited the 1862 International Exhibition, where one of the exhibits was a steam carriage.
-These carriages did not evidently inspire him, however, for his wish was to produce machine tools and woodworking machinery.
+These carriages did not evidently inspire him, however, for his wish was to improve machine tools for metal and woodworking machinery.